Joshua

 “More Abundantly”

-I. Chp.
-1-5 Preparing the person for the promises
+I. Chapter 1-5: Preparing the person for the promises

 II.
-Vs. 1-5 Every place I have given
+Verses 1-5: Every place I have given

-There is an interesting observation to make with regards to this and it is to be found in the two water crossings, to which Paul references as a typology of a baptism in 1 Cor.
+There is an interesting observation to make regarding this, and it is to be found in the two water crossings, to which Paul references as a typology of a baptism in 1 Cor.
 10:1-4, 11.
-The first such crossing was the Red Sea crossing in Exodus which symbolizes our being set free from the bondage of the world of sin and death and having passed through the Red Sea they made short order of the journey to the land of promise only to choice to live outside the blessings for fear of the obstacles and there they wondered 40 years.
-Forty years of living life outside the promises because of fear and 40 years of eating dust wandering around getting to the end of themselves.
-Now listen up saints as that is where this book brings into yet another baptism this baptism is through the Jordan the river of life and doesn’t speak of salvation but rather the Holy Spirit’s baptism to enter into the promises.
-Power granted for them to face the obstacles and enemies of abundant life.
+The first such crossing was the Red Sea crossing in Exodus, which symbolizes our being set free from the bondage of the world of sin and death.
+And having passed through the Red Sea, they made short order of the journey to the land of promise, only to choose to live outside the blessings for fear of the obstacles, and there they wandered for 40 years.
+Forty years of living life outside the promises because of fear, and forty years of eating dust, wandering around getting to the end of themselves.
+That is where this book brings us into yet another baptism; this baptism is through the Jordan, the river of life, and does not speak of salvation, but rather the Holy Spirit’s baptism to enter into the promises.
+Power was granted for them to face the obstacles and enemies of abundant life.
 So how about it, are you tired of wilderness living?
 Are you ready to step into the river of the victorious Christian life?

 Overview